 Use of my walkway during winter weather is AT YOUR OWN RISK...I ask that you park in front of my home, on Savannah St, especially during icy or snow events.
 The children are priority, not shoveling snow or de-icing; I do clear the deck & walkways first thing in the morning & I put de-icer out, however, I cannot leave the house for even a few moments to treat again once a child is here.

 Note: Extended closings due to weather/power outages (after 48 hours of no power)... these days will be credited to the next month if they should ever occur; short term closings will not be credited.
 I also will not give credit for times you decide to stay home because of bad weather if I am still open and available to work...

 I keep at least 2 days water on hand for everyone, in case of Water main breaks that seem to happen occasion in my neighborhood... if I was fully licensed, it would be mandatory for me to close within 2 hours, just like having no electric.
 Being license exempt gives me some leeway.

 LEAVE OF ABSENCE: Regardless of your child’s attendance as your tuition is based on “securing” your child’s position and is not based on your child’s actual attendance.
 Because the few children I care for are only here from 3 - 15 months or so, I do not offer discounted time off for teachers, strikes or maternity leave...

 MEALS & SNACKS; I am NOT on the government food program and am NOT reimbursed for any food I provide, however, I do follow most federal guidelines in order to ensure proper nutrition.
-Your fees cover your child's food and milk (over 12 months old) - yes, that includes homemade baby food.
+Your fees cover all costs for your child's food and milk (over 12 months old) - yes, that includes homemade baby food.